se-for-sci/se-for-sci.github.io/content/week1/setup.md

 ## Compiler

 We'll be using CMake and a moderately recent system compiler.
 GCC or Clang should be fine.
 We won't need these till later in the course.

+## Editor

+You should have an editor you like.
+I'll be using a VI interface, either natively or in VS Code.
+You can pick EMacs, or something else.